 High Bandwidth Memory is an emerging memory technology that promises an increase in peak bandwidth.
-As visible in Figure 2.1, it consists of stacked DDR-SDRAM dies [4, p.
-1] and is gradually being integrated into server processors, with the Intel® Xeon® Max Series [5] being one recent example.
-HBM on these systems can be configured in different memory modes, most notably, 'HBM Flat Mode' and 'HBM Cache Mode' [5].
-The former gives applications direct control, requiring code changes, while the latter utilizes the HBM as a cache for the system's DDR-SDRAM-based main memory [5].
+It consists of stacked DDR-SDRAM dies [3, p.
+1] and is gradually being integrated into server processors, with the Intel® Xeon® Max Series [4] being one recent example.
+HBM on these systems can be configured in different memory modes, most notably, HBM Flat Mode and HBM Cache Mode [4].
+The former gives applications direct control, requiring code changes, while the latter utilizes the HBM as a cache for the system's DDR-SDRAM-based main memory [4].